Member Login

 In the Town of Pelham, Fonthill is the commercial centre where residents have access to basic shopping necessities.
 It also has the Town of Pelham Municipal offices.
 Several retirement homes are located in Fonthill.

 Plenty of greenspace areas are located within the community.
 A series of public access trails, the primary system being the Steve Bauer trails which are named after a Pelham Olympian, are built into the residential planning of Fonthill.
 Harold Black Park, named for a former Mayor, plays host to the town's Canada Day festivities, which includes a parade down Haist Street.
 There is also a park named in honour of local golf legend Marlene Stewart Streit, which consists of the Isaac Riehl Memorial Skatepark, a large outdoor pool, and the John Nemy Trail.
-The Trail connects with the Lathrop Nature Preserve, situated at the headwaters of Twelve Mile Creek and generously donated in 1998 to the Nature Conservancy of Canada by Dr. D. Whiting and Margaret Lathrop.
+The Trail connects with the Lathrop Nature Preserve, situated at the headwaters of Twelve Mile Creek and generously donated in 1998 to the Nature Conservancy of Canada by D. Whiting and Margaret Lathrop.

 Fonthill has tried to balance its natural resources with a suitable development scheme, keeping an eye on a policy of smart growth.

 Economic activities in the area are diverse.
 Orchards of cherry, apple, and peach trees surround the town.
 There are thousands of hectares of vineyards and a viable greenhouse industry.
-Additionally, thousands of tons of aggregate material are removed each year from a large quarry at the top of the Fonthill Kame.
+Additionally, thousands of tons of aggregate material are removed each year from a large quarry at the top of the Kame Delta.
 Quarry sites in the area are usually rehabilitated.
 Fruit orchards have been developed in many of these sites, and the Peninsula Lakes Golf Club, designed by Rene Muylaert, occupies one.

 Fonthill has three elementary schools: